TIBCOSoftware/mashling-recipes/README.md

 ## How to contribute a recipe to mashling-recipes

 ### Adding a recipe
-A recipe should contain in its own folder under mashling-recipes/recipes folder.
+A recipe should be contained in its own folder under mashling-recipes/recipes folder.
 The recipe folder should have the mashling json file, README.md and an optional icon image file.
-In the absense of the icon image file, the default mashling icon is used in mashling.io for the recipe.
+In the absence of the icon image file, the default mashling icon is used in mashling.io for the recipe.
 When the icon image file is present, the mashling json file should have an icon image file field as follows:

 ```json
 {